jhdavey/readmegenerator/README.md

 ## Installation

-To install, be sure to open your command line and type ==npm install===, then run the app using ==node index.js==
+To install, pull down the files from the repo.
+Then run `npm install` in the directory you would like to work in.
+Once you've installed node_modules and your package.json, package-lock.json files, you're good to go!

 ## Usage

-To use the app, once you have it install, simply open a file in the directory you're working using "Open in Integrated Terminal", then enter ==node index.js==.
-Follow the prompts and your README.md file will be automatically generated once you've answered all of the prompts.
+Once you have installed the app, right click on one of your files in the directory you're working in.
+Click "Open in Integrated Terminal".
+Then in your command line, type `node index.js`.
+You will see that you begin to get prompts to fill in the details for your README sections.
+Fill out each prompt.
+At the end, the app will generate your README file automatically!

 ## Contributing